 One of the things I get asked is what slow cooker should I buy.
-I have my favorites which I’m happy to recommend, but there are a few questions you need to ask yourself to determine what’s best for you.
+While other sites may show you the ‘best rated’ slow cooker, I have my favorites – which I’m happy to recommend.
+However, there are a few questions you need to ask yourself to determine what’s best for you.
+You could read all of the best slow cooker reviews out there, but if you don’t have the answers to these questions at hand, you may find yourself disappointed with your purchase.
+I’ve outlined these important questions below.

 How many people are you cooking for?